 Add the egg and vanilla extract.
 Turn on the food processor and blitz just until the dough comes together in big clumps.
 It should be the texture of Play-Doh.

 With an offset spatula or butter knife, transfer the dough circles to the cups of the cupcake pan.
-Evenly press the dough circles into the cups, using a pastry tamper or spoon to gently press the dough into the edges & bottoms of the cups.
+Evenly press the dough circles into the cups, using a pastry tamper or shot glass to gently press the dough into the edges & bottoms of the cups.
 Then, use the tines of a fork to dock the bottoms of the crusts.
 Refrigerate for 1 hour, until the crusts are very cold.
 (This will help prevent shrinking.)

 Preheat the oven to 350°F (177°C).
 Place a paper cupcake liner in the center of each crust.
 Fill the cupcake liners with pie weights, dried beans, or dried rice.

-Par-bake (for baked fillings) - Bake the crusts for 15-18 minutes, until they are set and golden-brown on the edges.
+Par-bake (for baked fillings) - Bake the crusts for 16-18 minutes, until they are set and golden-brown on the edges.
 Carefully remove the paper liners from the crusts.
 (They should not stick.
 If they are sticking, bake the crusts for another 2-3 minutes, until the paper liners easily release.)
 Fill and bake according to the recipe directions.

 Blind-bake (for no-bake fillings) - Bake the crusts for 15-18 minutes, until the crusts are set and golden-brown on the edges.
 Carefully remove the paper liners from the crusts.
 (They should not stick.
 If they are sticking, bake the crusts for another 2-3 minutes, until the paper liners easily release.)
 Bake uncovered for another 7-10 minutes, until the crusts are crisp and deep golden-brown.
 They will shrink a tad, but should still be deep enough to fill.
 Let the crusts cool for 10-15 minutes and then transfer them to a wire rack to cool completely before filling.